Descanonge/tomate/docs/source/data.rst

 The Database object
 ===================

 The data object is the main focus of this package, and main gateway to its functionalities.
-It holds the data array itself when loaded, and all the informations about variables, coordinates, and files on disk.
+It holds the variables, the informations about variables, coordinates, and files on disk.
 It contains a variety of functions to load, select, slice, do computations on, or plot the data.

 * To learn how coordinates are managed, see :ref:`Coordinates` and :ref:`Scopes`.
+* To learn how variables are managed, see :ref:`variable`.
 * To learn how data files are managed, see :ref:`Filegroups`.
 * To learn how information on data and variables are stored see :ref:`Variables Info`.